-Modern exercise bikes with fancy touchscreens, app integration, and all the bells and whistles can cost a pretty penny, and that's before you even factor in the ongoing cost of companion app subscriptions.
-If you're willing and able to pay top dollar for the latest and greatest models, you typically won't be disappointed.
-That said, some of the models we tested strike us as a particularly good value considering their ratio of price to performance.
+Many modern exercise bikes with fancy touchscreens, app integration, and all the bells and whistles can cost a pretty penny, and that's before you even factor in the ongoing cost of companion app subscriptions.
+If you're willing and able to pay top dollar for the latest and greatest models, we doubt you'll be disappointed.
+That said, a few of the models we tested strike us as a particularly good value considering their ratio of price to performance.
 The MYX II Plus is on the higher end of the price spectrum, but this bike provides a great workout, comes with a swiveling touchscreen that integrates with the OpenFit app, delivery and assembly are included, along with a set of weights, mats, and more to outfit your home gym.
 The Renpho AI Smart Bike is a reasonably priced model that is FTMS Bluetooth enabled and works with the free AI Gym app and several other third-party apps through your tablet or phone.
-It's not quite as flashy as the more expensive competition, but it provides a solid workout and you can potentially save a lot of money in the long run using the free app.
+It's not quite as flashy as the more expensive competition, but it provides a solid workout and you can potentially save a lot of money over the long haul by using the free app.
 If you don't require connectivity or fitness apps, the Yosuda Exercise Bike is a simple but effective spin bike that gets the job done at a fraction of the price.

-Exercise is the entire point of an exercise bike, and all of the models we tested can definitely provide you with a workout.
-The quality of the workout, however, varies somewhat among the models we tested, with some offering a commercial level or professional studio type experience, and others falling a bit below the high bar set by the top-ranked models.
+The entire point of an exercise bike is to get exercise, and all of the models we tested can definitely provide you with a workout.
+The quality of that workout, however, varies somewhat among the models we tested, with some offering a commercial-level or professional studio-type experience, while others fall a bit below the high bar set by the top-ranked models.
 With advancements in technology, many high-end models now include screens, wireless connectivity, and apps that contribute to the overall exercise experience.

-Among the higher-end models like the Peloton Bike+, Bowflex, Echelon, NordicTrack, Schwinn IC4and MYX II Plus, the bikes themselves are structurally quite similar.
-They are well-built and sturdy machines that are made to handle hard efforts and easy spins alike.
-They all offer a wide range of fit adjustments for comfort and performance, and all of them connect to their respective companion apps for viewing classes and videos through their fancy touchscreens (with the exception of the IC4 which does not have an attached screen).
+Among the higher-end models like the Peloton Bike+, Bowflex, Echelon Connect, NordicTrack, Schwinn IC4and MYX II Plus, the bikes themselves are structurally quite similar.
+All are well-built and sturdy machines made to handle hard efforts and easy spins alike.
+These bikes offer a wide range of fit adjustments for comfort and performance and connect to their respective companion apps for viewing classes and videos through their fancy touchscreens (with the exception of the IC4 which does not have an attached screen).
 While they have various numbers of resistance levels (Peloton, Schwinn, and Bowflex have 100, Echelon has 32, NordicTrack has 24, and the MYX's adjustable friction resistance doesn't have preset levels), they all offer a range of resistance that is suitable for all fitness levels and workout intensities.
-These are all high-quality spin bikes that are capable of providing you with any workout challenge you're after, but a few set themselves apart from the competition.
+These high-quality spin bikes are capable of providing you with any workout challenge you're after, but a few set themselves apart from the competition.

 The Peloton Bike+ has an Auto-Follow feature and the bike can make automatic resistance changes based on the class you're following, and the large screen can be turned and tilted in any direction while doing any of the off-bike workouts.
 The MYX II Plus comes with a set of 6 hand weights, a kettlebell, mats, a resistance band, and a foam roller to outfit your exercise space with just about everything you need for the on and off-the-bike workouts on the OpenFit app.
 Like the Peloton, the MYX's screen also rotates and tilts for easy viewing.

-The Renpho AI Smart Bike doesn't quite match the high-end feel of the higher-priced competition, but it offers a huge range of resistance, and its compatibility with various apps allows you to choose the workout experience you prefer.
-The Yosuda forgoes the fancy screens and connectivity of the top-ranked models, but there's no limit to how hard you can workout on this bike.
+The Renpho AI Smart Bike doesn't quite match the high-end feel of the higher-priced competition, but it offers a huge range of resistance, and its FTMS Bluetooth connectivity and compatibility with various apps allows you to choose the workout experience you prefer.
+The Yosuda forgoes the fancy screens and connectivity of the top-ranked models, but there's no limit to how hard you can work out on this bike.

 As the market continues to mature, these once-simple machines have grown along with technology and become much more than just a bike.
 These days, many bikes come with large touchscreens that connect to companion apps where you can view live and on-demand classes and videos, and often, the apps themselves and the different experiences they provide may even be a more important element of the exercise quality than the bike itself for some users.
 Even if bikes don't have dedicated screens, many can connect to a device through Bluetooth so you can use that as a screen while you follow along with a companion or third-party app.
 These apps cost money, of course, and they range from around $20-$40 a month which is a not-insignificant ongoing cost that needs to be considered.